backspin3354/backspin3354.github.io/content/posts/2024-07-29_hello-world.md

 +++

 I recently attended the CIY MOVE conference with my Chruch's youth group.
-It was a life-changing perspective, and provided me with a fresh perspective on life.
+It was a life-changing experience, and provided me with a fresh perspective on life.
 I gave up my life to God, and now I'm figuring out what to do next.